-Before the plaster sets, apply another coating of tissues and then plaster.
-Using this technique takes slightly longer than others but isn’t prone to the gaps and air pockets that tend to crop up with Papier-mâché, doesn’t lead to cracks as bad as with pure plaster and produces more rigid terrain than wire frame or scrunched paper ball based landscapes.
+Using this technique takes slightly longer than others but isn’t prone to the gaps and air pockets that tend to crop up with Papier-mâché, doesn’t lead to cracks as bad as with pure plaster and produces more rigid terrain than wireframe or scrunched paper ball based landscapes.

-With the shape of the hills created, it’s time to bring your creation to life adding vegetation and foliage.
+With the shape of the hills created, it’s time to bring your creation to life by adding low lying vegetation, such as grasses.

-I always struggled with the colours of scatter materials until I got my hands on Miniature Landscape Modelling by John H Ahern — regarded by many as the first truly scenic layout modeller.
+I should add that I’ve always struggled with the colours of grass until I got my hands on Miniature Landscape Modelling by John H Ahern — regarded by many as the first truly scenic layout modeller.

-John’s tip on page 30 of my well used copy of his scenery bible is to start with yellow as the base colour — rather than green — and then mix small amounts of green into this until the desired shade is obtained.
-Once I’ve mixed up the colour to the shade I want (using the pictures taken earlier as reference) I then dry-paint the scatter material previously laid down.
+John’s tip, on page 30 of my well-used copy of his bible, is to start with yellow as the base colour — rather than green — and then mix small amounts of green into this until the desired shade is obtained.
+Bingo.

 “After climbing a great hill, one only finds that there are many more hills to climb”

-Another aspect I’ve struggled with, particularly on my current layout, is finding a way of creating low level shrubs and bushes that don’t appear too big for the N scale (1:148) models that I’m currently working in.
+Another aspect I’ve struggled with, particularly on my current layout, is finding a way of creating low-level shrubs and bushes that don’t appear too big for the N and OO scale layouts that I most commonly work on.

-My layout is Cornish mining themed and I wanted one of some of my hills that surround the mines to be covered in gorse — as per the picture left — but off the shelf pre-made bushes look too big and also expensive.
+One of my layouts is Cornish mining themed and I wanted one for some of my hills that surround the mines to be covered in gorse — as per the picture left — but off the shelf pre-made, bushes look too big to say nothing of their price.

 I failed to find something that looked realistic until I was, by chance, again reading The Story Of Craig and Mertonford Railway by the late P. D. Hancock.
 He was one of the earlier pioneers of narrow gauge railway modelling and I love reading this book for the tales he creates around his railway.

-I’m still testing the technique but flock coloured dark green with small amounts of yellow scatter (to represent the flowers) so far seems very effective and once it’s in place I’ll update this article with the pictures.
+I’m still testing the technique but the tiny fibres of lint, once coloured dark green and with small amounts of yellow scatter (to represent the flowers), has so far proved very effective and I”m very pleased with the results.

-With the low lying vegetation on the hills, mountains and grass taken care of the other vegetation can be added, namely trees and bushes.
+With the low lying vegetation and grass on the hills and mountains taken care of other vegetation can be added, namely trees and taller bushes.

 For tall vegetation, there’s a wonderfully simple 5 step technique to making your own model railway trees.
 As with the hedges, there’s a video to help.